macagr/ubuntu-containertools/README.md

 - **rakkess** - https://github.com/corneliusweig/rakkess - Tool for analyzing RBAC permissions
 - **kubectl-who-can** - https://github.com/aquasecurity/kubectl-who-can - Tool for analyzing RBAC permissions
 - **kube-hunter** - https://github.com/aquasecurity/kube-hunter - Tool for pentesting Kubernetes clusters
+- oc - OpenShift Client Tools

 There are also some sample Helm Charts and manifests in `/charts` and `/manifests` respectively, which may be useful on tests remember to test these before use!

-## Running Instructions
+Running Instructions
+--

 You can run this container with just a shell for interactive access with

-`docker run -it raesene/alpine-containertools /bin/bash`
+`docker run -it macagr/ubuntu-containertools /bin/bash`

 Alternatively if you don't specify a command it'll launch an SSH server with a random password.
-To use this with a docker image first, `docker run -d -p 3456:22 raesene/alpine-containertools` then `docker ps` to get the container name, then `docker logs <container>` to get the root password, then `ssh root@<ip>`
+To use this with a docker image first, `docker run -d -p 3456:22 macagr/ubuntu-containertools` then `docker ps` to get the container name, then `docker logs <container>` to get the root password, then `ssh root@<ip>`

 The SSH setup was based on ideas from https://github.com/fedora-cloud/Fedora-Dockerfiles/blob/master/ssh/entrypoint.sh and